 On January 27, 2009, Nadel surrendered to the FBI in Tampa, Florida.
 Nadel was arrested and charged with two counts of securities fraud and wire fraud based on the fraudulent investment scheme discussed herein.
-On January 30, 2009, Magistrate Judge Mark Pizzo of the United States District Court for the Middle District of Florida denied Nadel's request for a release on bond awaiting trial, deciding instead that Nadel should remain in jail based on, among other things, a risk of flight.
-On or about February 2, 2009, Judge Pizzo entered a Detention Order denying bail and a Removal Order requiring that

-Nadel be transferred to the Metropolitan Correctional Center in New York, New York to await trial.
+On or about February 2, 2009, Magistrate Judge Mark Pizzo of the United States District Court for the Middle District of Florida entered a Detention Order denying bail and a Removal Order requiring that Nadel be transferred to the Metropolitan Correctional Center in New York, New York to await trial in the United States District Court for the Southern District of New York.
 U.S. v.
 Nadel, Case No. 8:09-mj-01039 M.D.
 Fla.
 (Docs.
 5, 6).